Icinga/icinga2/doc/8-migration.md

       vars.ping_cpl = 60
     }

-There also is a quick programatical workaround for this (example exported from LConf).
+There also is a quick programmatical workaround for this (example exported from LConf).
 Define a generic check command importing the basic template, and also setting the `$USER1$` macro.
 Assign it to the global `PluginDir` constant.